microsoft/nni/docs/en_US/CommunitySharings/ModelCompressionComparison.md

 From the experiment result, we get the following conclusions:

-* Given the constraint on the number of parameters, the pruners with scheduling ( `AutoCompress` , `SimualatedAnnealing` ) performs better than the others when the constraint is strict.
+* Given the constraint on the number of parameters, the pruners with scheduling ( `AutoCompress Pruner` , `SimualatedAnnealing Pruner` ) performs better than the others when the constraint is strict.
 However, they have no such advantage in FLOPs/Performances comparison since only number of parameters constraint is considered in the optimization process;
-* The basic algorithms `L1FilterPruner` , `L2FilterPruner` , `FPGMPruner` performs very similarly in these experiments;
+* The basic algorithms `L1Filter Pruner` , `L2Filter Pruner` , `FPGM Pruner` performs very similarly in these experiments;
-* `NetAdaptPruner` can not achieve very high compression rate.
+* `NetAdapt Pruner` can not achieve very high compression rate.
 This is caused by its mechanism that it prunes only one layer each pruning iteration.
 This leads to un-acceptable complexity if the sparsity per iteration is much lower than the overall sparisity constraint.

 ## Experiments Reproduction

 ### Implementation Details

-* The experiment results are all collected with the default configuration of the pruners in nni.
+* The experiment results are all collected with the default configuration of the pruners in nni, which means that when we call a pruner class in nni, we don't change any default class arguments.

 * Both FLOPs and the number of parameters are counted with [Model FLOPs/Parameters Counter](https://github.com/microsoft/nni/blob/master/docs/en_US/Compressor/CompressionUtils.md#model-flopsparameters-counter) after [model speed up](https://github.com/microsoft/nni/blob/master/docs/en_US/Compressor/ModelSpeedup.md).
 This avoids potential issues of counting them of masked models.